ommahadik1/IoT/README.md

-# 🌐 Internet of Things (IoT) – Detailed Report

 ## 📖 Overview
-This repository provides a **detailed, well-structured breakdown** of the **Internet of Things (IoT)** — including what it is, how it works, device types, industry applications, growth statistics, and key supporting technologies.
+This repository provides a **detailed, well-structured breakdown** of the **Internet of Things (IoT)** including what it is, how it works, device types, industry applications, growth statistics, and key supporting technologies.

-The aim is to present IoT in a **clean, modular format** so each topic can be accessed individually.
-Perfect for reference, learning, or including in a project/presentation.

 ---